Who created God? Is God outside of time? Is God uncaused? Since we know the universe is not eternal, how can an eternal Creator God exist?

 There is nothing written anywhere in the Bible that science has proven that could not have happened.
 The beginning as far as humans are concerned is not Genesis chapter one but John chapter one.
 This is truly a beginning for us but for God: He has neither beginning nor no end.
 The Gospel of John reads “In the beginning was the Word, and the Word was with God, and the Word was God” (v.1).
 So before the universe or earth existed – and before humans existed – God was.
 Before time, space and matter existed, God existed.
 You can not have time without also having matter, for there is nothing with which we can measure it with.
 There is not anything that existed but that God Himself caused as it says in John’s Gospel, “He was with God in the beginning.
 Through him all things were made; without him nothing was made that has been made” (John 1:1-2).
 The “He” is Jesus Christ and so the Trinity existed before earth did…before matter did and before mankind did.

 Some thinkers believe – and without proof – that the universe is eternal but this doesn’t explain the origin of the universe or of matter.
 If God were created, then something greater than the thing created must have existed beforehand.
-A created thing is always lesser than that which was created.
+A created thing is always lesser than that which created it.
 What human mind can comprehend a self-existing God that has always been and will always be?
 Our finite minds can not wrap itself around this.
 That is why He is God and we are not.
 A God that we can know completely would cease to be God and God can not be put into a box.
 Just as a painting did not create itself, so a universe could not create itself because if it did, then there would have been something or someone before that to create it.
 A self-created universe flies in the face of the laws of logic and physics.
 A painting demands a painter just as a creation demands a Creator.

 What one thing in the universe did not have a cause?
 Everything known in the physical universe has a beginning and so everything known in the universe will have an end.
 A cause greater than itself had to exist prior to the universe’s existence and seeing the enormous size of the universe, the titanic amounts of energy being used and that is available and the perfect order of the universe, there must be intelligence behind the cause.
 How can a Creator be also created?
 It is a logically absurdity.